KLM Flight 844

-KLM (Royal Dutch Airlines) Flight 844 was an international scheduled passenger flight from Biak-Mokmer Airport, Netherlands New Guinea (now Indonesia) to Manila International Airport, Manila, Philippines on 16 July 1957, which crashed into Cenderawasih Bay 1.2 km from its departure airport.
+KLM (Royal Dutch Airlines) Flight 844 was an international scheduled passenger flight from Biak-Mokmer Airport, Dutch New Guinea (now Indonesia) to Manila International Airport, Manila, Philippines on 16 July 1957, which crashed into Cenderawasih Bay 1.2 km from its departure airport.
 As a result, 58 (9 of which were crew members) out of 68 onboard perished.
-The flight was the first leg of a service with the ultimate destination of Amsterdam, the Netherlands.
+The flight was the first leg of a service with the ultimate destination of Amsterdam, Netherlands.

 The aircraft

 The Lockheed 1049E Super Constellation was registered PH-LKT and christened Neutron.
 With a construction number of 4504, the aircraft first flew in 1953 and accumulated 11,867 hours of flight.
 After Flight 844, Neutron was written off.

 Flight

 After take-off at 03:32 on 16 July 1957 from Runway 10 at Biak-Mokmer Airport, the captain of KLM Flight 844 requested that the runway lights be kept on and permission to carry out a low pass down the runway, with both requests granted.
 The Super Constellation initiated a 180-degree turn, losing altitude during the turn until it struck the sea at 03:36, breaking apart and sinking in water with depths of 250 m.